Wesley Ira Purkey: Trial and revelation

 Over the next few days, Purkey gave a handwritten and oral confession and led Tarpley and Howard to the crime scene and the septic pond where he disposed of Long's remains.
 He said that due to the measures he had taken to dispose of the body, the victim's remains were not recoverable.
 When the officers showed Purkey a line-up of missing people, he quickly identified Long.
 Throughout this entire process, the question of sentencing was never raised by anyone, including Purkey, who assumed he would receive a life sentence.

 In March 2000, Purkey pleaded guilty to felony first degree murder and aggravated robbery for killing Bales in Wyandotte County District Court.
 On April 28, 2000, he was sentenced to life in prison with no chance of parole for 32 years.
 During his sentencing hearing, Purkey said he was high on cocaine at the time of the murder and apologized, saying "Words cannot express my remorse for this hideous and senseless murder."
-Bales's grandson, Lonnie Bales, called Purkey's statement a "sob story" and said he blamed everyone but himself.
+Bales' grandson, Lonnie Bales, called Purkey's statement a "sob story" and said he blamed everyone but himself.

 On October 10, 2001, federal prosecutors charged Purkey with kidnapping a child resulting in death for Long's murder.
 Because Purkey's confession had no stipulations regarding sentencing, they announced they would pursue a death sentence.
 Upon learning that he faced possible execution, Purkey tried to retract his confession but was unsuccessful.

 Purkey's trial started in October 2003.
 He admitted to killing Long but denied kidnapping her.
 He claimed she was a sex worker who voluntarily traveled with him to Kansas and that he lied about the kidnapping aspect of the murder to ensure a federal prosecution.
 On November 5, 2003, the jury found Purkey guilty of kidnapping a child resulting in death.
 During his sentencing hearing, the government produced several witnesses who attested to Purkey's lengthy history of violence.
 One man said Purkey had raped him at knifepoint in a prison kitchen.
-A prison gang expert noted that Purkey had "Aryan Pride", Swastika, and Ku Klux Klan tattoos, indicating his involvement in the Aryan Brotherhood.
+A prison gang expert noted that Purkey had "Aryan Pride", a swastika, and Ku Klux Klan tattoos, indicating his involvement in the Aryan Brotherhood.
 After deliberating for 10 hours, they recommended a death sentence.
 Purkey was formally sentenced to death on January 23, 2004.
 He was transferred to the United States Penitentiary in Terre Haute, Indiana and was placed on federal death row.